souwwang/Cox-Cure-Overall-Exposure/README.md

 Causal Mediation Analysis for a Continuous Exposure and a Dichotomous Outcome

-SAS Macro for Wang W, and Zhang B (2016).
+SAS Macro for Wang W, Cong N, Zhang H and Zhang B (2016).
 Exposure Assessment for Cox Proportional Hazards Cure Models with Interval-Censored Survival Data.
 Statistical Methods in Medical Research, submitted.

 Here is a general explanation of what is contained in this folder.